 From start to finish you will not be disappointed.
-Not only is the food excellent but the charming ambiance of the Osteria add another flavor to your meal.
+Not only is the food excellent but the charming ambiance of the Osteria adds another flavor to your meal.

 On our visit to the Osteria we had the opportunity to sample the wines of Castello Di Meleto.
-The winery is located south of Florence within about 14 kilometers from Radda in the Chianti region of Tuscany.
-The winery is built around 11-century castle that resides on the estate.
+The winery is located south of Florence within about 14 kilometers from Radda in the Chianti region of Tuscany and built around 11-century castle that resides on the estate.
 Today the property features hotel accommodations with 70 guest suites, 6 of which are in the castle.
-Many activities are offered at the property besides wine tasting.
-These include cooking classes, honey tasting and olive oil tastings.
+The property offers many activities besides wine tasting.
+These include cooking classes, honey tasting, and olive oil tastings.

 The winery has 300 acres of vineyards and is moving towards going completely sustainable.
 Sangiovese is the main grape but in the 1980s Merlot and Cabernet Sauvignon were planted.
-By the late 1990s it was decided to plant some white varietals including Vermentino as well as to replant many of the red varietals to enhance the wineries sustainable program.
+By the late 1990s, it was decided to plant some white varietals including Vermentino as well as to replant many of the red varietals to enhance the winery’s sustainable program.

 We sampled five wines from Meleto and the favorites were the reds.
 Beginning the tasting with a sparkling Sangiovese created in the classic method.
 This Spumante Rainero Brut Rosé is produced every couple of years.

-Next was the bright and citrusy Borgaio Vermentino.
+Next came the bright and citrusy Borgaio Vermentino.
 This is a refreshing example of the white wines created in the Chianti region.

 The 2013 Castello Di Meleto Chianti Classico is bright yet earthy with cherry flavors.
 The 2012 Castello Di Meleto Chianti Classico Riserva also delivers those marvelous cherry flavors with spicy yet elegant notes.
-The grapes come from what is considered the winery’s best vineyard called Casi.
-The wine is aged 50% in French oak and 50% in Slovenian casks.
-Finally the Castello Di Meleto Chianti Classico Gran Selezione is made up of 85% Sangiovese and 15% Cabernet Sauvignon which is aged French oak.
+Grapes for this wine come from the winery’s best vineyard called Casi.
+The wine ages 50% in French oak and 50% in Slovenian casks.
+Finally, the Castello Di Meleto Chianti Classico Gran Selezione consists of 85% Sangiovese and 15% Cabernet Sauvignon which ages in French oak.
 This wine is rich and velvety with cherry flavors.